Separation out of Entanglement: Werner Density Matrix

 where $0 \leq \xi \leq 1$, and $\ket{\Psi^{-}}$ is the singlet state from equation (\ref{bell2}).
 When $\xi = 1$, it reduces to the pure singlet state, while for $\xi = 0$, it describes a classical unbiased, independent $2 \times 2$ system.
 Additionally, it can be written as:

-Thus, the Werner density matrix can be viewed as a combination of a classical unbiased bipartite state and a quantum singlet state, with the parameter $\xi$ controlling the degree of this mixture.
+Thus, the Werner density matrix can be viewed as a combination of a classical unbiased independent bipartite state and an entangled quantum singlet state, with the parameter $\xi$ controlling the degree of this mixture.

 This density matrix has been extensively studied (e.g., \cite{peres,hiroshima,azuma}) and is known to be separable for $0 \leq \xi \leq \frac{1}{3}$, and entangled for $\frac{1}{3} < \xi \leq 1$.